Human Resources Policies

 Faculty and professional staff should see the Standards of Conduct Policy for additional information regarding expected standards of conduct at the College.

 *In rare situations, such as where the College employs recent graduates, there may be a preexisting relationship prior to the inception of employment that may permit an exemption to this policy.
-Such relationships must be disclosed by both individuals prior to hire for review by the Dean of the College and the Director of Human Resources.
+Such relationships must be disclosed by both individuals prior to hire for review by the Dean of the College and the Associate Vice President for Human Resources.
 The College will then take appropriate steps to ensure there is no supervisory or preferential treatment with respect to the individuals involved, or adverse impact on the life of the College.
 All other aspects of the policy stated above continue to apply.

 Policy Maintained by: Human Resources, Associate Vice President